Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 document.createElement(): creates a new Element Nodedocument.createTextNode(): creates a new Text Node

-you can create new elements, and add them to the DOM elements you want as children, by using document.appendChild():
+you can create new elements and add them as children of the DOM elements you want, using document.appendChild():

 const div = document.createElement('div')